Table of contents

 However, falling birth rates mean that the proportion of younger age groups in our population will continue to shrink in the coming decade, while the share of older groups will rise rapidly.

-6. Increased Urbanization and High-Density Living.
+6. Increased Urbanisation and High-Density Living.

-The cherished dream of owning a quarter acre block with enough space for a game of backyard cricket will be nearly gone with more of us trading backyards for balconies and courtyards.
+The cherished dream of owning a quarter acre block with enough space for a game of backyard cricket will be nearly gone, with more of us trading backyards for balconies and courtyards.

 In line with more of us living in medium density developments, urban areas will undergo significant redevelopment, focusing on creating more liveable, sustainable, and pedestrian-friendly environments.